moucheng2017/Med-Noisy-Labels/README.md

 │        │   │
 │        │   └───Good
 │        │   │
-│        │   └───Image # where all validation images are stored in training │        │
+│        │   └───Image # where all validation images are stored │        │
 │        └───test
 │        │   │